matthewkniskern-source/Portfolio-Artifacts/SAP Workflow Governance/README.md

 Where automation has sufficient, complete, and unambiguous information, deterministic processing should continue.

-Where relevant exception or conflicting states exist, the system should route the case into a controlled workflow such as `REQUIRES_REVIEW`, rather than automatically issuing a final adverse determination.
+Where relevant exception or conflicting states exist, the system should route the case into a controlled workflow such as REQUIRES_REVIEW, rather than automatically issuing a final adverse determination.